uber-archive/lint-trap/docs/jscs.md

     }

-Overall, this rule that requires that all functions be named may same tedious at firct, but it almost invariably forces you to refactor a lot of your code for the better, since it prevents you from abusing lambdas.
+Overall, this rule that requires that all functions be named may same tedious at first, but it almost invariably forces you to refactor a lot of your code for the better, since it prevents you from abusing lambdas.
 If you encounter a use case where you think it is particularly challenging to satisfy this rule, feel free to open up an issue, and we'll help you figure out how refactor your